ark-lang/ark/misc/REFERENCE.md

 ### <a name="for"></a>For Loops
 The for loop has been simplified from its traditional syntax.
-A for loop is specified with the `for` keyword, a data type (int, float, etc...), and an index to keep track of the current iteration.
+A for loop is specified with the `for` keyword, and an index to keep track of the current iteration.
 If you do not care about what iteration you are on, this can be replaced with an underscore `_`.
 The for loop must also be given a list of 2 - 3 parameters, the start of the loop, the end of the loop, and the step.
 The loops step is how much the `index` will be incremented by every iteration.
 It is an optional parameter, if no step is supplied it will default to either positive or negative 1 -- this depends on what the step and end arguments are.
+Also note that there is no data type specified.
+This is because data types are inferred based on the values given in the parenthesis.
 Here are some examples:

-	for int index: (0, 10, 1) {
+	for index: (0, 10, 1) {

 	}

 	// same as the above
-	for int index: (0, 10) {
+	for index: (0, 10) {

 	}

 	// start > end, which means that step
 	// wil decrement instead of increment
-	for int index: (10, 0) {
+	for index: (10, 0) {

 	}

-	for int _: (0, 10) {
+	for _: (0, 10) {
 		// we don't care about
 		// the index, just loop
 	}

 ### <a name="matches"></a>Matches
 We feel that the switch syntax is tedious, ugly, and not as semantic as it could be.
 Therefore we implemented a Rust like match:

 	int value_to_match = 23;
 	int value = 5;
 	int another_value = 23;

 	match value_to_match {
-		value {
+		value == 2 {
 			// this will be skipped
 		}
-		another_value {
+		another_value == 3 {
 			// this is the result
+		}
+		this_value == true {

 		}
 		_ {
 			// this is a "default" in case value_to_match was for example 64